capaj/prisma-decapi-class-generator/README.md

 ```

 ## Real World Example

 [Blogs/Podcasts-Platform](https://github.com/YassinEldeeb/Blogs-Podcasts-Platform/tree/master/packages/server)

 ## Known Issues

-Basically the only times you'll see the TypeGraphQL file introspecter fails is caused by the leaky implementation I did to grab the object from the field decorator.
+Basically the only times you'll see the Decapi file introspecter fails is caused by the leaky implementation I did to grab the object from the field decorator.

 1- Can't use the object shorthand syntax in the field config object.